 For example, the media has called the Highway 99 tunnel mega-project underneath Seattle’s downtown waterfront the West Coast’s “Big Dig,” named after Boston’s notoriously delayed and budget-busting series of tunnels that were also procured with a government-mandated PLA.
 It has been plagued by delays, cost overruns, union strikes, featherbedding and labor disputes, a poor safety record, employees working on the jobsite while drunk, sexual harassment allegations and violations of state and federal minority contracting rules.

 According to the U.S. Department of Transportation’s (DOT) Federal Highway Administration (FHWA) November 2016 records, lawmakers during the Obama era mandated PLAs on more than 400 similar state and local construction projects (totaling $8.712 billion) that received federal assistance from the FHWA.

 A Hillary Clinton presidency would have continued, if not expanded, President Obama’s pro-PLA policy.
 In early 2016, at the North American Building Trades Union legislative conference, Clinton promised to gut Right to Work laws, protect the archaic 1930s era Davis-Bacon Act, create jobs exclusively for union apprentices and support government-mandated PLAs:

 States Push Back On Obama Administration’s Pro-PLA Policy

-Today, 22 states have enacted pro-taxpayer laws restricting government-mandated PLAs, including 20 states that enacted legislation or executive orders banning PLA mandates since President Barack Obama’s 2009 pro-PLA Executive Order 13502.
+As of January 10, 2017, 22 states have enacted pro-taxpayer laws restricting government-mandated PLAs, including 20 states that enacted legislation or executive orders banning PLA mandates since President Barack Obama’s 2009 pro-PLA Executive Order 13502.

 All legal challenges by PLA advocates to such state measures have ultimately failed.